Public School Employees Stage Protest For Increase In Salaries - UrduPoint

 Public School Employees Stage Protest For Increase In Salaries

-HYDERABAD, (UrduPoint / Pakistan Point News - 4th Apr, 2021 ) :The teachers and employees on Sunday staged a protest demonstration against alleged mismanagement and non enhancement of salaries since the last several years.
+HYDERABAD, (UrduPoint / Pakistan Point News - 11th Apr, 2021 ) :The teachers and employees on Sunday staged a protest demonstration against alleged mismanagement and non enhancement of salaries since the last eight years.

-The protesting employees led by Naveed Ahsan, Anis Ahmed Memon, Shoban Vistro, Siraj Abro and others said despite taking over by the Institute of business Administration (IBA) Sukkur, Public School was still under financial crisis.
+The protesting employees led by Naveed Bhati, Rehan Shaikh, Shoban Vistro, Ashok Kumar and others said despite taking over by the Institute of business Administration (IBA) Sukkur, Public School was still under financial crisis.

 They said salaries of employees had not been increased since 2013 therefore, employees were facing financial hardship.